Trayvon Martin: Biography

 Martin was born in 1995 in Miami, Florida, to Tracy Martin and Sybrina Fulton, who divorced in 1999.
 At the time of the shooting, Fulton was a program coordinator for the Miami Dade Housing Authority, and Tracy Martin was a truck driver; they lived near each other in Miami Gardens.
-Martin's older maternal half-brother, Jahavaris Fulton, was a college student at the time (who would later testify in the Zimmerman trial).
+Martin's older maternal half-brother, Jahvaris Fulton, was a college student at the time (who would later testify in the Zimmerman trial).

 After being divorced, Martin's father married Alicia Stanley, who had two daughters from a previous marriage.
 They met when Martin was about three years old and were together for about 14 years.
 Stanley told CNN's Anderson Cooper that before she and Tracy Martin separated, Trayvon was with her 90% of the time, and that she went to all his football games and took care of him when he was sick.
-She said that Trayvon was a kind and loving person, not a 'thug' as the media portrayed him.
+She said that Trayvon was a kind and loving person, not a "thug" as the media portrayed him.

 When Martin was nine years old, he pulled his father, who had been immobilized by burns to the legs, out of a fire in their apartment, saving his life.
 Martin enjoyed sports video games.
 He washed cars, babysat, and cut grass to earn his own money.
 Martin had played football at the park since he was five years old and his team was coached in part by his father.
 Another of Martin's former football coaches said Martin had been one of the best players on their football team (The Wolverines) that played at Forzano Park in Miramar, Florida.
 Martin played for the Wolverines from ages 8 to 13.
 He sometimes sat out when his father benched him "because he messed up in school".
 While in high school, Martin volunteered at Forzano Park, working in the concession stand and sometimes staying until 8:00 or 9:00PM before going home.
 Martin's former football coach said he was a shy child and always walked with his hoodie and headphones on listening to music.